lkatalin/flightctl/docs/user/getting-started.md

 flightctl approve csr/mycsr
 ```

-The Condition of the certificate signing request will then show:
+The Condition of the certificate signing request will then show (note the signerName will be updated to 'ca' - this is expected):

 ```console
 $ flightctl get csr/mycsr